Double pole $S$-matrix singularity in the continuum of $^7$Be: Theoretical Framework

 and their corresponding eigenfunctions become identical,

 making Hamiltonian non-diagonalizable.

 In a non-Hermitian setting, the eigenpairs of $H(\lambda)$ satisfy:

 where $|\psi_n\rangle$ and $\langle \Tilde{\psi}_n|$ are the left and right eigenvectors respectively and $E_n$ is in general complex.
-In this setting one uses the biorthogonal normalization: \cite{Brody_2014}
+In this setting, for ordinary eigenvectors which are not \textit{self-orthogonal}, one uses the biorthogonal normalization~ \cite{OKOLOWICZ2003271}:

 which replaces the standard Hermitian scalar product.
 This modified normalization reflects the fact that left and right eigenvectors form a dual basis, and that their overlap carries physical information about the non-Hermitian character of the system.
-A convenient measure of this is the \textit{phase rigidity}, defined as:
+A convenient measure of self-orthogonality is the \textit{phase rigidity}, defined as:

 which quantifies the degree of biorthogonality of the wave functions.
 For isolated, well-separated resonances, $r_i\approx1$, corresponding to a nearly Hermitian behavior.
-As the states approach the EP, the overlap $ \langle \tilde{\psi}_i| \psi_i \rangle$ tends to zero, a condition known as \textit{self-orthogonality} \cite{Moiseyev_2011}, leading to $r_i \to 0$, indicating that the states lose their separability and become mixed through their mutual coupling to the continuum.
+Approaching the EP, the states lose their separability and become self-orthogonal mixed through their mutual coupling to the continuum.
 This self-orthogonality of the eigenfunctions at an exceptional point also has direct consequences for the expectation values of operators that do not commute with the Hamiltonian, $[\hat{H}, \hat{O}] \neq 0$.
 In the biorthogonal formalism, the expectation value of an operator $\hat{O}$ is given by Eq.~(\ref{expv}).
-As the exceptional point is approached, the eigenfunctions coalesce and become self-orthogonal, $\langle \tilde{\psi}_i(\lambda) | \psi_i(\lambda) \rangle \to 0$ as $\lambda \to \lambda_{EP}$, causing the expectation value to diverge,
+As the exceptional point is approached, the eigenfunctions coalesce and become self-orthogonal, $\langle \tilde{\psi}_i(\lambda) | \psi_i(\lambda) \rangle \to 0$ as $\lambda \to \lambda_{EP}$, causing the expectation value to diverge:

 This divergence indicates extreme sensitivity to perturbations, non-analytic parameter dependence, and gives another signature of the loss of independence between the coalescing states.